 Spread the Word

 Now that you’re an official Texas Treasure, it’s time that other people know it as well (if they don’t already).
-Once your certificate is mailed, we’ll also provide document templates via email that can help you draft a media notice and press release.
+Use these document templates to draft a media notice and press release.
 To be named a Texas Treasure is a press-worthy milestone and a feel-good community story that will undoubtedly attraction editorial attention, so be sure to circulate the news widely.

 Throw a Party